| | |

 Move over – I’m coming thru!

 The hand turn signal clearly works best when there are two people on the motorbike.
-The driver doesn’t have to worry about signaling any turns, they just turn and leave the hand signaling to the passenger.
-It’s the true definition of a back seat driver!
-After living here for about 2 months and riding on the back of a motorbike taxi as my main form of transportation (before I became a master motorbike driver myself!), I often found myself doing the hand signals for the driver.
-It’s one of those things that initially you look at and think “What the hell are they doing?!”
-Then all of a sudden you find yourself adopting the action while sitting on the back of a bike wildly shaking your hand as you merge through a traffic circle in front of a bus.
+The driver doesn’t have to worry about signaling any turns; they just turn and leave the hand, signaling to the passenger.
+It’s the true definition of a backseat driver!
+After living here for about two months and riding on the back of a motorbike taxi as my main form of transportation (before I became a master motorbike driver myself!), I often found myself doing the hand signals for the driver.
+It’s one of those things that you initially look at and think, “What the hell are they doing?!”
+Then, all of a sudden, you find yourself adopting the action while sitting on the back of a bike, wildly shaking your hand as you merge through a traffic circle in front of a bus.
 How does this happen?!
-It’s the same feeling I have when I am wearing a coat when it’s 88 degrees out; wonder how this foreign, crazy culture has crept into you.
+It’s the same feeling I have when I am wearing a coat when it’s 88 degrees out; I wonder how this foreign, crazy culture has crept into you.

-I think the hand wave signal has it’s origins in pedestrian crossing here.
-When the traffic is particularly heavy and pedestrians cross the street, they tend to put up their hand and wave it so that you’ll somehow miraculously see them among the mass of motorbikes speeding along.
+I think the hand wave signal originated at the pedestrian crossing here.
+When the traffic is particularly heavy, and pedestrians cross the street, they tend to put up their hand and wave it so that you’ll somehow miraculously see them among the mass of motorbikes speeding along.
 ‘Hey, hey – look at me, I’m crossing the street!”

 I guess the hand wave signals are just a way to call attention to yourself – and when you drive among 5 million motorbikes, trust me, you need to get their attention somehow!